Spritzmoon/SpritzMoon/README.md

 2) Sociality, specifically helping the various associations related to the Spritz theme, to prevent any kind of excess

-3) Allow all community members to use the token as a "Payment Tool" for Weekend Spritz with Friends
+3) Allow all community members to use the token as a "Utility Token" for Weekend Spritz with Friends